Progression through Teamwork

 Veterinary Surgeon

 Originally from Northern Ireland, Will qualified from Glasgow University in 2014 and has specialised in farm animal medicine in East Devon ever since.
-He is currently studying for a Diploma in Bovine Reproduction.
-Along with fertility management, he has a particular interest in housing and how this and the environment can be used to help reduce disease transmission.
+He completed the Diploma in Bovine Reproduction in 2022 through Liverpool University.
+Along with fertility management, he has a particular interest in housing and how this can be used to help improve animal health and performance.

 Will is well known in the area as having been captain of Honiton Rugby Club 1st team in 2019, winning the RFU Senior Vase at Twickenham, beating Northallerton RUFC.
-He is currently actively involved in farming, keeping his own commercial flock of sheep which helps to give him a practical insight into the industry and flock management.
+He is currently actively involved in farming, keeping his own commercial flock of sheep and rearing beef stirks.
+This helps to give him a practical insight into the beef and sheep industry and flock management.

 Will is a ROMS accredited mobility scorer and a BVCA Johnes and BVD advisor.